-Study and performance of chamber music from the 15th to the 21st centuries, emphasizing the development of skills needed to sing from a variety of choral styles and historical periods.
-This choral group refines individual selections to high performance standards and represents the college at inter-collegiate festivals, on-campus events, and within the community.
+Presents the study and performance of chamber music from the 15th to the 21st centuries, emphasizing the development of skills needed to sing from a variety of choral styles and historical periods.
+Represents the college at intercollegiate festivals, on-campus events, and within the community.
 Attendance at all scheduled performances is required.
-May Be Taken 4 Times.